tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 2. Choose S3 as the source.
 3. Select your S3 bucket.
 4. Set the event type to "All object create events".
-5. Add .gz as the suffix.
+5. Add .gz as the suffix so non-data files do not trigger the lambda
+6. Add the prefix `DDBStreamCDC` to collect all your exports into a common folder.
+Note that this prefix is also used in the createSnapshot.sh script if you want to change it.
+7. Set the Destination as your Lambda Function ARN.

 ## 4. Add DynamoDB Trigger